Caro996/Telling-stories-with-data/final_project_CarolineZHU.md

 <p align = "center">
 <img src="priority of changes.jpeg" width="600"/>
 </p>
 Based on the feasibility and value to users, I made changes mentioned above on No.2, No.3, No.4, No.6.
 No.2:
-Title changed from "**Sexual Harassment in Music Industry(2019)**" to "**Sexual Harassment in Music Industry Scared Talents Away(2019)**".
+Title changed from **"Sexual Harassment in Music Industry(2019)"** to **"Sexual Harassment in Music Industry Scared Talents Away(2019)"**.
 One more explaination sentence was added: Women who want to pursue a career in this industry dare not enter it because the prevalent issues here and some talented women artists just left this industry because of the harassment issues.

 No.3: